volcanicpixels/Privacy-Plugin/readme.txt

 Want to make your blog private from prying eyes?
 Well my password protection plugin is perfect for that job; with its intelligent UI and endless features it will make the chore of keeping your data secure and private easy.

 > **NOTE** This plugin will not work on WPEngine due to their very aggressive caching.

-> Use w3-total-cache instead of wp-super-cache
+> Use w3-total-cache instead of wp-super-cache.

+> Deactivating a caching plugin does NOT always purge the cache.
+Before deactivating go to the plugin admin page and turn off caching from there.

 Features: